 So with his children’s blessing, Rusty decided to add Mater to his Will.
 Lorraine is at peace now, but Rusty knows that thousands of Australian women remain at risk from ovarian cancer—including his own family.

 "I decided to include Mater in my Will because I don’t want others to suffer like my wife Lorraine did."

 It brings him great comfort to know that because of his gift, Mater’s researchers can take another step towards beating ovarian cancer.

 By including Mater in your Will, you can support the worldwide fight against cancer and other serious diseases.

-We’re happy to discuss with you the many ways you can add Mater Foundation Brisbane to your Will, to ensure that your bequest will achieve what you want it to.
+We’re happy to discuss with you the many ways you can add Mater Foundation Queensland to your Will, to ensure that your bequest will achieve what you want it to.
 For a confidential discussion, please call our Donor Liaison Manager on 07 3163 8000 or complete the online enquiry form.

 Nick Bennett, from The Daily Drive, recently spoke with Rusty about the process of leaving a gift in your Will and why he chose to do it - have a listen to the short interview below: